Find a Doctor

 The Musculoskeletal Clinic at Tufts Medical Center focuses on diagnosing and treating people suffering from a wide range of musculoskeletal problems, conditions that affect muscles, joints, bones and soft tissue.
-Our team receives numerous referrals from primary care providers and orthopaedic specialists throughout Greater Boston to evaluate and treat their patients.

 We treat a wide range of chronic and acute musculoskeletal conditions, including but not limited to:

 The team tailors a care plan for each patient based on his or her needs and goals.
 Typically, we begin by exploring non-surgical treatments, which may include physical therapy, exercise, lifestyle changes and medications, and for some patients, precisely guided, fluoroscopic spinal injection therapy provided in conjunction with our colleagues in the Pain Management Program.

 If the patient and his or her doctor ultimately agree that surgery is the best treatment option, our physiatrists will work closely with our expert colleagues in our surgical departments, including Vascular surgery, Orthopedics, or Neurosurgery, to develop an optimal care plan for the patient.
 Care plans cover every rehabilitation need before and after surgery to help the patient reach his or her goals and return to enjoying everyday activities.

 Title(s): Adult Physiatrist; Associate Professor, Tufts University School of Medicine

 Appt.
 Phone: 617-636-5631

 Fax #: 617-636-2551

 Adult and geriatric rehabilitation, musculoskeletal, brain injury, stroke, rheumatological management, spine care